What is the difference between Full Spectrum Broad Spectrum and Isolate?

 The cannabinoid spectrum range contained within a product is what determines whether the product is full spectrum, broad spectrum, or CBD isolate.

-When shopping for CBD, you’ve probably come across products labeled as full spectrum, broad spectrum, or CBD isolate.
+When shopping for CBD, you’ve probably come across types of CBD products labeled as full spectrum, broad spectrum, or CBD isolate.
 While the three terms may sound similar, they are far from the same.

 So, what do they mean and how are they different?
 In a nutshell, they are used to define which type of CBD is used in a product.
-Each type presents important factors to consider, and understanding the difference is essential for every CBD user.
+Each types of CBD presents important factors to consider, and understanding the difference is essential for every CBD user.

 In this article, we’re going to shed some light on this important subject by explaining that difference and discussing the advantages and disadvantages of each.
 Let’s start by discussing the factor that defines each type of CBD — cannabinoids.

 What Are Cannabinoids, and Why Do They Matter

 Within the Cannabis plant, there is a classification of compounds known as cannabinoids.
 Among these are CBD and THC, along with over a hundred others which scientists have discovered naturally occurring within different Cannabis strains.

 Now, here’s why these are super important: In 1995, researchers discovered that, by interacting with receptors in the human Endocannabinoid System (ECS), cannabinoids like CBD could deliver unique health benefits to the body.